Raise a Glass to These Great Wine Apps

-The world of wine and wine lovers can seem mysterious, intimidating and impenetrable, but it doesn't have to be.
+The world of wine can seem mysterious, intimidating and impenetrable, but it doesn't have to be.
 Thankfully, there are multiple mobile apps out there that can help you make sense of the most arcane terms and find the right wine and food pairings for every occasion, all without cramming for a sommelier exam.
-Whether you're looking for the right wine to serve or in search of a review of an obscure vintage, here are 15 of the best wine apps for budding oenophiles, available on Android and iOS.
+Whether you're looking for the right wine to serve or in search of a review of an obscure vintage, here are 15 of the best wine apps for amateurs and oenophiles alike, available on Android and iOS.
 (Photo Credit: Robert Kneschke/Shutterstock)

 Delectable (Android, iOS) has some of the best wine label recognition in the field, allowing users to easily pull up ratings, reviews and tasting notes for a particular vintage all from a photograph of a wine's label.
 In addition to the label-scanning features, users can keep a personal wine journal of their favorite wines with tasting notes.
 The app also functions as a discovery tool, with users able to follow newsfeeds of top sommeliers, winemakers and wine pros, as well as explore curated lists of vintages.

 Another wine companion app, Vivino (Android, iOS) boasts a photo label recognition system that can quickly bring up information for a given wine, complete with reviews, ratings and tasting notes.
 If the app can't automatically identify a particular vintage, Vivino's own team of wine experts can manually identify it for you with time.
 In addition to label scanning, users can browse the app's database of wine reviews, save their favorite wines, get recommendations for wines from within the app and find out where to buy wines nearby.
-A premium tier for the app includes a cellar management feature and fast tracking of unidentified wine labels that you scan in.
-Another cool feature is the ability to scan a restaurant's wine list to pull up information on each wine.
+You now can order wines within the app in supported countries, with a premium tier offering its members free shipping.